silverleague/silverstripe-console/README.md

 Ensure your composer's `bin` folder has been added to your system path.

+You can still require this module as a project dependency if you don't want to install it globally, of course.

 ### From source

 If you wish to install this module from source, you can clone the repository and symlink `bin/ssconsole` into your system path, for example: